hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step8-create.md

 `helm install my-app ./app-chart --dry-run --debug | grep 'image: "' -n -B3 -A3`{{execute}}

-Notice the tag version is `1.16.0`.
-Before we deploy the chart we could modify the values.yaml file and change the version in there, but perhaps we would like to try the new version first to verify it works.
+Notice the `ImagePullPolicy` is set to the default of `IfNotPreset`.
+Before we deploy the chart we could modify the values.yaml file and change the policy value in there, but perhaps we would like to try the new version first to verify it works.
 Use the `--set` command to override a default value.
-Here we change the Nginx container version number from `latest` to more definitive Nginx version.
+Here we change the Nginx container image ImagePullPolicy from `IfNotPreset` to `Always`.

-`helm install my-app ./app-chart --dry-run --debug --set image.tag=1.17-alpine | grep 'image: "' -n -B3 -A3`{{execute}}
+`helm install my-app ./app-chart --dry-run --debug --set image.pullPolicy=Always | grep 'image: "' -n -B3 -A3`{{execute}}

  With the version injecting correctly, install it.

-`helm install my-app ./app-chart --set image.tag=1.17-alpine`{{execute}}
+`helm install my-app ./app-chart --set image.pullPolicy=Always`{{execute}}

 In a moment the app will start.
 Inspect its progress.